intikhabalam/SPE/README.md

-This article outlines the steps needed to deploy Microsoft embedded this article will can be followed by either a technical engineer deploying via scripts or an administrator of a tenant
+This article outlines the steps needed to deploy Microsoft embedded this article will walk through the steps for full deployment with minimal usage of scripts

+## Each Section will be in the format
+## Heading:
+## Blurb about what we are doing in this step
+## Actions that need to be completed

 Before you begin there are some Pre-Requsites that are required.